Pavlohrad

 The rivers of Vovcha (runs through the city 12.85 km towards the Samara River), Hnizdka (3.9 km), Kocherha (2.9 km) flow through Pavlohrad.
 The area of the city is 59.3 km2.
 There are 20 schools and 1 lyceum in the city.

 History

-Pavlohrad, one of the oldest modern settlements in the Dnipropetrovsk oblast appears in documents from the 17th century.
+Pavlohrad, one of the oldest modern settlements in Dnipropetrovsk Oblast appears in documents from the 17th century.